NansPellicari/UE4-TimelineSystem/Docs/Api.md

 `class `[`FNansTimelineSystemCoreModule`](#classFNansTimelineSystemCoreModule) | Required to create a UE4 module
 `class `[`FNansTimelineSystemUE4Module`](#classFNansTimelineSystemUE4Module) | Required to create a UE4 module
 `class `[`FTimelinePinFactory`](#classFTimelinePinFactory) | It is fully dedicated to make our custom Pin available for the Unreal Editor Graph.
+`class `[`INTimelineGameInstance`](#classINTimelineGameInstance) | This interface should be implemented by your GameInstance class or blueprint object.
+See README.md in step by step guide to see how to implements it.
 `class `[`NansTimelineSystemCore`](#classNansTimelineSystemCore) |
 `class `[`NansTimelineSystemUE4`](#classNansTimelineSystemUE4) |
 `class `[`NTimeline`](#classNTimeline) | Its goal is to saved events and place them in time.
 It works as a Time & Event container.
 The [NTimelineManagerBase](#classNTimelineManagerBase) class is dedicated to handle it.